miketout/VerusServicesSetup/S-NOMP.md

 Operating a mining pool requires you to know about systems administration, IT security, databases, software development, coin daemons and other more or less related stuff.
 Running a production pool can literally be more work than a full-time job.

-**NOTE** When you are done please message `0x03#8822 (ID: 335362302859542531)` (Black fedora user icon, blue nick on the [Verus discord](https://discord.gg/VRKMP2S)) with your poolwallet IP so he can `addnode` it around his platform, which contributes to network stability. `Done` in this case means at least full setup procedure completed, pool running, a block was found and paid out.
+**NOTE** When you are done please message `0x03#8822 (ID: 335362302859542531)` (Black-background bald head beardy white avatar, white nick on the [Verus discord](https://discord.gg/VRKMP2S)) with your poolwallet IP so he can `addnode` it around his platform, which contributes to network stability. `Done` in this case means at least full setup procedure completed, pool running, a block was found and paid out.
 Thank you.

 A VPS with 4GB of RAM, anything above 20GB **SSD** storage and 1 CPU core which knows about AES-NI is the absolute minimum requirement.
 Generally, having more RAM is more important than having more CPU power here.
 Additionally, the hypervisor of your VPS _must_ pass through the original CPU designation from it's host.
 See below for an example that will likely lead to trouble.